Chocolate Coffee Mousse (5 Ingredients!)

 Ingredients

-- 8 oz semi sweet chocolate
+- 8 ounces semi sweet chocolate

 - 3 large egg yolks

-- 2 tsp instant espresso powder
+- 2 teaspoons instant espresso powder

-- 6 Tbs granulated white sugar (divided)
+- 6 tablespoons white sugar divided

-- 2 cups heavy cream (divided)
+- 2 cups heavy cream divided

 - Add the mixture, to the melted chocolate and whisk until smooth.
 Refrigerate until completely chilled.